act-rules/act-rules.github.io/_rules/descriptive-link-5effbb.md

 #### Failed Example 4

 The [accessible name][] (from the link's text) does not describe the purpose of the link.
-The other information available on the page is not [programmatically determined link context][] because it is on a different paragraph.
+The other information available on the page is not [programmatically determined link context][] because it is in a different `p` element.

 ```html
 <p>